Skip to main content

 Sep 03 11:39:44 ai2 kernel: [drm] Initialized amdxdna_accel_driver 0.0.0 for 0000:c6:00.1 on minor 0

 The 2TB NVMe drive that came with this box is shown below.
 It was modified using gparted on the Ubuntu USB live boot prior to installation.
-New Linux users with a shipped device that includes Windows 11, may opt to to create a single new p5 partition for the Ubuntu 25.04 instance and skip the additional partitioning exercise.
+New Linux users with a shipped device that includes Windows 11, may opt to to create a single new p5 partition for the Ubuntu 25.10 instance and skip the additional partitioning exercise.
 Creating a second new partition (p6) is not required for running Lemonade on Strix Halo, and has no impact on any steps described in this post.
-The Ubuntu installer will allocate all free space to a selected partition on the device during the installation process, and can “Install Ubuntu alongside Windows” handling all resizing on its own.
+The Ubuntu installer will allocate free space to a selected new partition on the device during the installation process, and can “Install Ubuntu alongside Windows” handling all resizing on its own.

 Disk /dev/nvme0n1: 1.86 TiB, 2048408248320 bytes, 4000797360 sectors